Skip to contentPostalForm

 • x402 manifest alias: GET https://postalform.com/.well-known/x402.json

 Use the OpenAPI document by default.
-It includes per-route input schemas, payable route metadata (x-payment-info), and high-level info.guidance for agent planning.
+It includes per-route input schemas, payable route metadata (x-payment-info), high-level guidance in info.description, and x-agent-guidance for agent planning.

 Payment instruments: